-Among many applications that most people use periodically, notes and notebook apps might be one of the least appreciated by users.
-As The vast majority of people are satisfied with the default notes application that comes pre-installed on the phone, thus wasting the experience of using good applications in this area, which ends the usual problems such as the loss of notes when restoring the factory settings of the phone or the inability to transfer when moving to use a new phone forever.
+Among many applications that most people use periodically, notebook and note-taking apps might be one of the least appreciated by users.
+The vast majority of people are satisfied with the default notes application that comes pre-installed on the phone, thus wasting the experience of using good applications in this area, which ends the usual problems such as the loss of notes when restoring the factory settings of the phone or the inability to transfer when moving to use a new phone forever.

 Pros of the Keep App: